Table of contents

 - Continued use despite knowledge of a persistent or recurring physical or psychological problem that is likely caused or exacerbated by drinking

-- Development of tolerance, defined by any of the following:
+- Development of alcohol tolerance, defined by any of the following:

-- Desire for marked increases in dose to bring about a state of intoxication or a desired effect
+- Desire for marked increases in dose to bring about a state of intoxication or the desired effect

 - Withdrawal symptoms manifested by any of the following: